 Risksmart Claims Management Pty Ltd (ABN 48 122 240 224) – (Risksmart) is a subsidiary company of AFS License Holder Honan Insurance Group Pty Ltd (246 749) (Honan) and its associated entities (we, us, our), are committed to protecting your privacy and the confidentiality of the personal information you provide.

-Why we collect, hold, use and disclose your personal information?
+How and why do we use and disclose your personal information?

 What if you don’t provide some information to us?

-We can only fully advise you or our client and assist in managing the claim if we have all relevant information associated to the claim.
-Under your insurance policy, you have a duty to disclose the information which is relevant to the insurer’s decision to resolve your claim.
+We can only fully advise you and assist in arranging your insurance, or with a claim, if we have all relevant information.
+The insurance laws also require you to provide your insurers with the information they need in order to be able to decide whether to insure you and on what terms.
+You have a duty to disclose the information which is relevant to the insurer’s decision to insure you.

 When do we disclose your information overseas?

-If you or our client are insured with an overseas insurer (e.g. Lloyd’s of London), we may be required to disclose the information to the insurer located outside of Australia.
-Your information may be given to the broker and underwriters overseas to make a decision about the claim.
+If you ask us to seek insurance terms and we recommend an overseas insurer, we may be required to disclose the information to the insurer located outside Australia.
+For example, if we recommend a policy provided by Lloyd’s of London, your information may be given to the Lloyd’s broker and underwriters at Lloyd’s of London to make a decision about whether to insure you.

-We will tell you at the time of managing the claim if they are overseas and in which country the insurer is located.
-If the insurer is not regulated by laws which protect your information in a way that is similar to the Privacy Act, we will seek your consent before disclosing your information to that insurer.
+We will tell you at time of advising on your insurance if they are overseas and in which country the insurer is located.
+If the insurer is not regulated by laws which protect your information in a way that is similar to the Privacy Act, we will take reasonable steps to ensure the insurer does not breach the Australian Privacy Principles or seek your informed consent before disclosing your information to that insurer.

 Australian and overseas insurers acquire reinsurance from reinsurance companies that are located throughout the world, so in some cases your information may be disclosed to them for assessment of risks and in order to provide reinsurance to your insurer.
 We do not make this disclosure, this is made by the insurer (if necessary) for the placement for their reinsurance program.